Ady212/CV-Job-Matcher/cv-job-matcher-prompt.md

 # Project Brief: CV-to-Company Job Matcher

 ## Overview
-Build an app or website that takes a user's CV and checks a curated list of target companies for open roles that match their profile.
+Build a website that takes a user's CV and checks a curated list of target companies for open roles that match their profile.
 It should surface relevant vacancies without the user having to manually search each company's careers page.

 ## Core Flow
 1. **Upload CV** — user uploads their CV (PDF/DOCX).